The U.S. Will Registry Named Logo

 An executor can be a beneficiary.
 This may not be ideal.
 While the executor has the legal right to claim any assets that are specifically named in the will, this puts other beneficiaries at a disadvantage.
 The rest of the beneficiaries may have been expecting to receive a larger share of the estate.
 Nonetheless, it is possible for an executor to also be a beneficiary.

-However, the executor must do the following: Resign as executor; Transfer their share of the estate to another beneficiary; Petition the court for permission to receive the asset.
-To resign as executor, the executor must put the following in writing: The name of another person who is willing to act as executor; A declaration that they no longer wish to be the executor of the will; A statement that they are aware that they are no longer able to act as executor; A declaration that they are aware of the consequences of their actions.
+However, the executor must do the following: Resign as executor.
+Transfer their share of the estate to another beneficiary.
+Petition the court for permission to receive the asset.
+To resign as executor, the executor must put the following in writing: The name of another person who is willing to act as executor.
+A declaration that they no longer wish to be the executor of the will.
+A statement that they are aware that they are no longer able to act as executors.
+A declaration that they are aware of the consequences of their actions.

 The executor must resign and transfer the assets named in the will to another beneficiary.
 You can accomplish this in two ways.
 First, by transferring the specific assets to which the executor is entitled by completing a transfer of assets form that includes the name of the asset, the person receiving it, and the reason for the transfer.
 Alternatively, if the executor wants to transfer an asset not named in the will, they must petition the court for permission.